sde-coursepack/sde-coursepack.github.io/modules/data/_posts/2000-03-09-Foreign Keys.md

 We would have to do a workaround by first deleting all the records associated with StudentID 3 in Enrollment **first**, and only **then** could we delete Students. `ON CASCADE DELETE` simply does this for us automatically by ensuring that when we delete Bob Quitsalot in Students, it deletes any records that **reference** that record via a foreign key in any other table.

+## Next...

+Now that we have multiple related tables, we can start doing summary data across multiple tables.